phansch/PiDefender/README.md

 ### Week 1 ###

  * Shooting with the cannon
  * Refine cannon look
+ * make player shape dock on cannon when nearby
  * Add starfield background
  * Add more circles (more lines of defense)
  * Tweak enemy numbers